Mahdi89/vector-ML/README.md

             Deploy a Kafka Streams app that constantly read from `ImageInputTopic`, makes a TF service call and publishes the results to `ImageOutputTopic`.

-            The application is selected from Cofulent Inc.
+            The application is selected from Confluent Inc.

             mvn clean package